How to Visit the Louvre (2026 Guide + Mistakes to Avoid)

 Louvre Paris

-And there you have it, a quick Louvre Museum guide with the best tips for visiting the Louvre Museum.
-Use these Louvre tips to find your best way to see the Louvre, to get the shortest lines and the best experience inside!
+And there you have it – a quick Louvre Museum guide packed with the best tips for visiting the Louvre.
+Use this Louvre guide to find the best way to explore the museum, avoid the longest lines, and enjoy the best possible experience inside.

 Click here for more Paris attractions